balancer/docs-v3/docs/concepts/guides/swapping-custom-paths-with-router.md

 ---
-order: 2
+order: 4
-title: Custom Paths with the Router
+title: Swapping with Custom Paths and the Router
 ---

-# Custom Paths with the Router
+# Swapping with Custom Paths with the Router

 This guide illustrates the process of executing swaps through the router once swap paths have been established.
 The examples provided encompass both single and multi-path swap types, focusing on exactIn swaps.
-For additional information on exactOut swaps, please refer to the [Router API](../../router/overview.md) documentation.
+For additional information on exactOut swaps, please refer to the [Router API](../router/overview.md) documentation.

+_To use the Balancer Smart Order Router to find efficient swap paths see [this guide](./swaps-with-sor-sdk.md)._

 _This guide is for Swapping on Balancer V3.
 If you're looking to Swap using Balancer V2, start [here](https://docs.balancer.fi/reference/swaps/batch-swaps.html)._